 Because equality of opportunity is compatible with unequal rewards, and even presupposes them, and because it appears to say nothing about how these unequal rewards should be limited or justified, it has something of a bad name among many egalitarians.
 It may be said that equality of opportunity is not really an egalitarian doctrine at all, or that it is a myth, promulgated in order to make unacceptable inequalities seem acceptable.
 The idea of equality of opportunity is often misused in this way, and this misuse is something we need to be on guard against.
-But it can also be argued that, properly understood, equality of opportunity is not a justification for inequality but an independent requirement that must be satisfied in order for inequalities that are justified in some other way to be just.
+Properly understood, however, equality of opportunity is not a justification for inequality but an independent requirement that must be satisfied in order for inequalities that are justified in some other way to be just.
 If this requirement is taken seriously, it can have strong egalitarian implications.
-So the bad reputation I mentioned may be undeserved.
+So the bad reputation I mentioned may be undeserved, at least in part.
 In order to assess this debate, we need to identify the arguments for the requirement of equality of opportunity and make clear how this requirement should be understood.

-I will view equality of opportunity as part of a three level response to an objection to inequality.
-Suppose that a person objects to the fact that he or she is not as well off as others are, economically or in some other way.
+I will view equality of opportunity as part of a three-level response to an objection to inequality.
+Suppose that a person objects to the fact that he or she is not as well off as others are, economically or in some other (p.41) way.
 A satisfactory response to this complaint, I believe, needs to involve three claims.

-- 1. Institutional Justification: It is justified to have an institution that generates inequalities of this kind. - 2.
-Procedural Fairness: The process through which it came about that others received this advantage while the person who is complaining did not was procedurally fair. - Substantive Opportunity: There is no wrong involved in the fact that the complainant did not have the necessary qualifications or other means to do better in this process.
+Institutional Justification: It is justified to have an institution that generates inequalities of this kind.
+Procedural Fairness: The process through which it came about that others received this advantage while the person who is complaining did not was procedurally fair.